 Concurrently with the closing of this offering, we intend to enter into an amended and restated senior secured credit facility (which we refer to as our new senior secured credit facility) with JPMorgan Chase Bank, N.A., as administrative agent and certain other lenders.
 The terms of our new senior secured credit facility are still being negotiated and are subject to change.
-In addition, it is possible that we may increase the size of our new senior secured credit facility based upon market conditions and other factors.
 We expect the new facility to consist of:

-- Ý a five year \$655.0 million term loan A, which will include a euro term loan sub-facility for the euro equivalent of \$50.0 million to be made available to one of our foreign subsidiaries; and - Ý a five year \$300.0 million revolving loan, which will include availability of up to \$100.0 million for letters of credit and \$20.0 million for swingline loans and of which \$50.0 million will be available under a multicurrency subfacility in dollars and certain other currencies.
+- Ý a five year \$655.0 million term loan A, which will include a euro term loan sub-facility for the euro equivalent of \$50.0 million to be made available to one of our foreign subsidiaries; and - Ý a five year \$400.0 million revolving loan, which will include availability of up to \$100.0 million for letters of credit and \$20.0 million for swingline loans and of which \$50.0 million will be available under a multicurrency subfacility in dollars and certain other currencies.